Sophie-Williams/Bitefight-Bot-Demo/README.md

 ## Dependencies
 You need:
-- Google Chrome, can get it from here: https://www.google.com/chrome/,
+- Google Chrome (v70-v73 needed), can get it from here: https://www.google.com/chrome/,
 - Java 8, can get it from here: https://java.com/en/download/,
-- chromedriver is already included in .zip package, but can get its latest version from here: https://sites.google.com/a/chromium.org/chromedriver/
+- chromedriver v2.4.5 is included in .zip package, but can get its latest version from here: https://sites.google.com/a/chromium.org/chromedriver/

 ## Setup and run
-- download 'bot_v1.08.zip' package (win = Windows OS / linux = Linux OS / mac = Mac OS),
+- download 'bot109.zip' package (either for Windows or Linux),
 - extract its content into a folder,
 - run 'bot.jar',
 - check 'instructions.txt' for detailed instructions